nazavode/zirkon/docs/source/first-steps.rst

  >>> config2["y"]
  70

-The :py:meth:`Config.set_defaults` method can be used to add default options or sections:
+The :py:meth:`zirkon.Config.set_defaults` method can be used to add default options or sections:

  >>> config = Config()
  >>> config['z'] = 100